-Figure 13.7: In addition to the updated version of the workflow that now is marked with a green check mark, a copy is created of the original workflow with the original name extended with "-backup (disabled)".
+Figure 13.7: In addition to the updated version of the workflow, marked with a green check mark, a copy of the original workflow is kept.
+It is disabled and has the original name with "-backup (disabled)" appended.

-When clicking on the copy of the original workflow, a button labeled "Re-enable Workflow" appears (figure 13.8).
-Pressing this button will re-enable the original workflow and uninstall the updated workflow.
+If you click on the copy of the original workflow, a button labeled "Re-enable Workflow" appears (figure 13.8).
+Clicking on this button re-enables the original workflow and uninstalls the updated version of the workflow.